charlon/registration-app/README.md

 # registration-app
 Making a registration app in ReactJS.
+This app was created using Create React App.

 ### Prerequisites
 * Node
 * ReactJS
-* Create-React-App (used to scaffold this application)

 ### Installation